 Cedar Hill Health Care Center is located in Windsor, Vermont.
-This facility is one of the highest-graded nursing homes we found.
-Receiving an A+ in our grading scheme requires excellent marks across the board.
-We were so impressed with this facility that we ranked it in the top five percent of all nursing homes in the country.
-Headlining this facility's stellar report card is its inspection rating, which you can find in the next section.
+This facility appears to be one of the higher-graded nursing homes we looked at.
+A score of this caliber requires very strong marks across the board.
+We were so impressed with this nursing home that we ranked it in the top quarter of all facilities in the country.
+This facility's strong report card was highlighted by its inspection score, which is addressed in the next paragraph.

 Cedar Hill Health Care Center